The School of Arts and Humanities

 This MA is suitable for writers interested in exploring and developing their own creative work in a lively community of other writers and teachers.

 At the heart of the course are small group workshops and a series of seminars by staff, visiting writers, publishers and professors including internationally acclaimed screenwriter William Ivory and poet Sujata Bhatt among many others.

-The unique flexibility of the course enables students to work in a variety of genres including fiction, poetry, children's and young adult fiction, writing for radio, stage and screen and creative non-fiction.
-Every year our students produce and publish their own high-quality anthology original creative writing.
-This gives students invaluable insight into the editorial and publishing industry, as well as introducing their work to a wider public.
+The unique flexibility of the course enables students to work in a variety of genres including fiction, poetry, children's and young adult fiction, and writing for radio, stage and screen and creative non-fiction.
+Every year our students produce and publish their own high-quality anthology of original creative writing.
+This gives students invaluable insights into the editorial and publishing industry, as well as introducing their work to a wider public.
 Students also have the opportunity to build strong links with Nottingham's thriving literature community and are invited to participate in local events, readings and festivals.

 Postgraduate open event

 We hold postgraduate open events throughout the year.
 Find out more and book a place.

 Visit the School of Arts and Humanities website for more information.